saranobrega/Document-Processing-Project-/README.md

 # Object detection - Document Processing Project
 Implementing the Faster-RCNN model for an object detection project.
-The goal is to detect main features in document transactions, namely headers, tables, footers and order line items.
+The goal is to detect main features in document images, namely headers, tables, footers and order line items.

 ## Technologies